dan @ thetelegraphic . com

 Radio astronomy instrumentation

-I work mainly on digital instrumentation: designing and implementing signal processing systems for radio telescopes.
-I work a lot with FPGAs and I'm an active part of the CASPER collaboration.
+I have worked extensively on digital instrumentation: designing and implementing signal processing systems for radio telescopes.
+I previously worked a lot with FPGAs and I'm part of the CASPER collaboration.
 I've helped build instruments at the Parkes (HIPSR), Owen's Valley (LEDA), Medicina (BEST-2), and Tidbinbilla (TAMS) observatories.

 HIPSR